Panic of 1826

 The Panic of 1826 was a financial crisis built upon fraudulent financial practices from the management of various firms.
 The height of the panic occurred during July 1826 when six of the sixty-seven companies publicly traded on the New York Stock Exchange abruptly failed.
 Within the coming months, twelve more NYSE firms would also fail.
 The panic sparked New York State to bring in extensive legislation seeking to regulate financial companies and protect investor interests.
 These regulations, legislation, and precedents like the shareholder derivative precedent were some of the first ever enacted in America and provided the basis for today's financial regulations after the panic of 2008.

 Causes

 One of the primary causes of the Panic of 1826 was the rise in the number of incorporations in New York during the 1820s.
 From having only one bank and no insurance corporations in 1791, by 1830, there were over 150 financial companies and 1000 businesses.
 With this rise in number of incorporations, there were no statutes to protect stockholders and creditors as financial reporting and accounting standards did not exist.
-This spike in financial incorporations, specifically during the period from early 1824 to mid-1825, led to a 60% increase in market value of the New York Stock Exchange from 1824-1825.
+This spike in financial incorporations, specifically during the period from early 1824 to mid-1825, led to a 60% increase in market value of the New York Stock Exchange from 1824 to 1825.
 The rise of these new financial companies and how they were managed led to the eventual failure of these new firms.